aws-samples/aws-cloudhsm-cloudformation-template/README.md

 7. Specify the password
 8. Enter `quit` to quit the CMU

+You should store the new password in your standard enterprise password vault.

-At this stage, you can optionally delete the secret from Secrets Manager given that the initial password is no longer in use.
+At this stage, you can optionally delete the secret from Secrets Manager given that the initial password is no longer needed for operation of the cluster.

-Note that if you requested creation of a KMS custom key store, KMS has already changed the initial password for the `kmsuser` across the HSMs.
+If you requested creation of a KMS custom key store, KMS has already changed the initial password for the `kmsuser` across the HSMs.

 ## Monitoring and Managing the Resources